 In the last decade, most of its lifelong residents have died or moved.
 Now it serves mostly tourists.
 The New York Times called it, “the town that’s forever on the brink of death.”

 The wind howls.
 The stone crumbles.
-The hill towns fight time and gravity to protect their walls, their traditions, their ways of life.
+The hill towns continue to fight time and gravity in their bid to protect their walls, their traditions, and their ways of life.